jasonqiu212/golden-globes-tweet-mining/README.md

 - Award nominees, given official award names
 - Award winners, given official award names

+We also extracted the following additional information:

+- #BestDressed celebrity through a popular vote on the number of mentions

 ## Getting Started

 1. Install the required Python packages from `requirements.txt`.